-- Qualified teacher status - A good degree in Biology or a closely related discipline. - Good academic qualifications resulting from your school career. - A consistent record of strong teaching standards. - Excellent organisational skills. - Commitment to professional improvement. - High energy levels and a willingness to work hard. - Strong communication skills and high levels of literacy. - The potential to support and advise other colleagues. - Strong interpersonal skills in working with colleagues. - Ability to get things done with imagination, vision, drive, strength and character. - A willingness to participate in enrichment and extra-curricular activities.
+- · Qualified teacher status - A good degree in History or a closely related discipline. - The ability to teach a second subject, for example R.E., would be an advantage, but is not a requirement. - Good academic qualifications resulting from your school career. - A consistent record of strong teaching standards. - · Excellent organisational skills. - Commitment to professional improvement. - High energy levels and a willingness to work hard. - Strong communication skills and high levels of literacy. - The potential to support and advise other colleagues. - Strong interpersonal skills in working with colleagues. - Ability to get things done with imagination, vision, drive, strength and character. - A willingness to participate in enrichment and extra-curricular activities.